Ski-in Ski-out Properties for Sale

 Most of these ski-in ski-out ski resorts appeared in the 1960s in the French Alps.
 These included La Plagne in 1961, Les Ménuires in 1963, Flaine and Le Corbier in 1967 or Les Arcs in 1968 (at Findhomeabroad we list most new-build ski-in ski-out properties currently on offer in French Alps).
 At the time, pragmatism prevailed over any other consideration.
 The architecture was under the influence of Le Corbusier, who favoured the functional dimension of buildings.
 These must meet the four main functions of man: work, housing, travelling and leisure. thought out for the city originally, this model will be transposed to the ski resorts of the French Alps.
 It must be said that the French State, by launching its Snow Plan in the 1960s, wanted to take advantage of the growing craze of French for winter sports.

-Unlike today, tourists in these days went to ski resorts for the skiing only and nothing else.
-Skiers spend eight hours a day on the slopes and obviously less time strolling the streets or sunbathing on the balcony in their homes.
+Unlike today, tourists back in the days used to go to ski resorts for the skiing exclusively and nothing else.
+Skiers spent eight hours a day on the slopes and obviously less time strolling the streets or sunbathing on the balcony in their homes.
 The idea was then to concentrate all the homes next to the snow front, hence the emergence of imposing ski-in ski-out ski properties directly at the foot of the slopes.
 This search for maximum convenience also explains the construction of shopping galleries, on the ground floor or basement of buildings, in order to be able to buy groceries without wasting time.
+This is now changing as we see more and more activities in French ski resorts other than just skiing.
+Also the summer, and being able to offer a multitude of activities outside the winter season, is becoming the norm.

 Ski Resorts without cars

-Some of them have also developed their own identity, thanks to the avant-gardism of their promoters.
+Some of these ski resorts have also developed their own identity, thanks to the avant-gardism of their promoters.